-There is a Mont Blanc Circle in the following professional domains: Legal, Compliance, Internal Audit and Privacy.
+There is a Mont Blanc Circle in the following professional domains: Compliance, Internal Audit, Legal, Privacy and Public Affairs.

 Each Circle has a Steering Committee composed of a number of Members, the Moderator/Content Director and the MBC Managing Director.
 The Steering Committee vets new members, validates the Programmes of the Retreats and assesses the suggestions made by the Members.

-The programmes for the Retreats are based on the suggestions made by the members and therefore focus on concrete sharing and discussing common concerns.
-There are also selected External Speakers on the agenda who bring value with their expert insights.
+The activities of the Circles and the topics covered are based on the suggestions made by the members and therefore focus on concrete sharing and discussing common concerns.
+We also involve selected External Speakers who bring value with their expert insights.

 Last but not least, the Mont Blanc Circle is an independent initiative with no sponsors or vendors involved.